April 5, 2026 · by Stachi · 3 min read

 Peppers come from Central America.
 Their seeds germinate reliably at 22-28 °C. At 18 °C some of them still sprout.
 Below 15 °C: forget it.

-Now guess how warm your raised-bed soil is in March.
+Now guess how warm your bed soil is in March.
 In most of Switzerland the soil temperature in March sits between 5 and 10 °C. Peppers would simply rot in that earth without ever germinating.

 Peppers belong indoors, on the windowsill, from late February to early March.
 And only mid-May (after the ice saints) do they go out into the bed, once soil and air are warm enough.